scikit-image/skimage-archive/internships/Outreachy_2023-05/Project_TLP_proposal.md

 Log in with GitHub or create a new account.
 Join topic ["Outreachy" under stream "sprint"](https://skimage.zulipchat.com/#narrow/stream/176555-sprint/topic/Outreachy).
 Please introduce yourself and post there!
 You are welcome to tag your mentor (Lars Grüter @lagru) or send him a private message if you have questions.
 - **Developer forum** - You can find helpful documentation about this communication tool [here](https://meta.discourse.org/t/discourse-new-user-guide/96331).
 Once you join the project's communication channel, the mentors have some additional instructions for you to follow:
   This is a good place for longer-form discussions, project-wide topics, decision making and more general discussion of contributions.
 Before creating a topic here, please search for similar or related ones first and create it in "Contributor & Developer discussion" » "scikit-image" or another appropriate category.
-  [Follow this link](https://discuss.scientific-python.org/c/contributor/skimage/22) to join this project's public chat.
+  [Follow this link](https://discuss.scientific-python.org/c/contributor/skimage/22) to join this project's public forum.
 Log in with GitHub or create a new account.
 Feel welcome to tag your mentor (Lars Grüter @lagru) or send him a private message to introduce yourself and ask questions.

 - **GitHub** - You can find helpful documentation about this communication tool [here](https://docs.github.com/en).
 Once you join the project's communication channel, the mentors have some additional instructions for you to follow:
   This is scikit-image's most formal communication space.
 We aim to keep issues, pull requests and comments focused on the specific development task at hand and on topic.
 Before creating a new issue or pull request here, please search for similar or related ones first.
 If in doubt whether post a topic here, you are very welcome to ask on our other communication channels first (Developer forum, Zulip).
 Also, feel free to tag your mentor (Lars Grüter @lagru) at anytime.
-  [Follow this link](https://github.com/scikit-image/scikit-image) to join this project's public chat.
+  [Follow this link](https://github.com/scikit-image/scikit-image) to join this project's public repo.

 Outreachy mentors will often be in the community public chat.
 The project mentor's usernames are: mkcor, lagru,